Bill Parks

 William Robert Parks (June 4, 1849 – October 10, 1911) was an American left fielder, pitcher, and manager in Major League Baseball from Easton, Pennsylvania.

+A member of the 196th Pennsylvania Infantry Regiment during the American Civil War, he served as a vice-commander of the Department of Pennsylvania of the Grand Army of the Republic after the war.

+Formative years

+Born in Easton, Pennsylvania on June 4, 1849, William R. Parks was a son of William R. Parks.
+According to Allentown's Morning Call newspaper, "When quite young he ran away three times to go to war.
+The first and second times his father brought him back, but when he saw the youngster was determined to go to the front, he left him have his own way on the third attempt."
+During that third attempt, he successfully enrolled with the 196th Pennsylvania Infantry Regiment.

+Baseball career

-A native of Easton, Pennsylvania, Parks played for the Washington Nationals and Philadelphia White Stockings, both of the National Association, in 1875.
+Parks played for the Washington Nationals and Philadelphia White Stockings, both of the National Association, in 1875.
 Then, in 1876, he played one game for the National League's Boston Red Caps.

 He was also manager of the Nationals for the last eight games of the 1875 season, guiding them to a record of 1–7 after they had gone 4–16 under teammate Holly Hollingshead.

 In 16 games as a pitcher he was 4–8 with 9 complete games in 11 starts and an earned run average of 3.54.
 In 30 total games played he batted .174 with 6 runs batted in and 13 runs scored.